celo-org/celo-monorepo/packages/terraform-modules-public/README.md

 Inside the [testnet](./testnet) folder you will find a module (and submodules) to create the setup for running a Celo Validator on Google Cloud Platform.
 The next logic resources can be created:

-- Proxy module for creating a Geth Proxy connected to a validator
+- `proxy` module for creating a Geth Proxy connected to a validator
-- Validator module for deploying a Validator
+- `validator` module for deploying a Validator
-- TX Node for deploying a transmission node, thought to expose the rpc interface and allows interaction with the network easily
+- `tx-node` for deploying a transaction node (also known as full-node), thought to expose the rpc interface and allows interaction with the network easily
 - Attestation service for deploying the Attestation Service (https://docs.celo.org/getting-started/baklava-testnet/running-a-validator#running-the-attestation-service)

 ## Requirements